Discover Wales in June: Your Complete Travel Guide

 Llandudno

 Llandudno captivates visitors with its Victorian-era charm, which is evident in its well-preserved architecture and historic promenades.
-Exploring this scenic town becomes even more convenient with the city sightseeing hop-on hop-off bus tour, allowing you to discover its key attractions at your own pace.
-A stroll along the Llandudno Pier reveals a blend of historical leisure activities and modern entertainment, making it a favorite spot for locals and tourists.
+Exploring this scenic town becomes even more convenient with this city sightseeing city hop-on hop-off bus tour, allowing you to discover its key attractions at your own pace.

 Anglesey

 Upon crossing into Anglesey, visitors greet the majestic Beaumaris Castle, a 13th-century masterpiece showcasing medieval military precision and grandeur.
-Further enhancing the visit, the best 3-star hotel in Anglesey is the Bull Hotel, which provides a cozy retreat after a day of exploration.
 The journey on the island leads to the South Stack Lighthouse, accessible via a thrilling descent of steep steps to a small island that promises unmatched views of the surrounding cliffs and sea.

 For an immersive experience, stay at the relaxing Drosgl, the best-rated vacation rental apartment with air conditioning in the Isle of Anglesey.
 The island is laced with trails and coastal paths, inviting adventurers to uncover its rugged coastline, hidden coves, and serene beaches, making every visit memorable.